 - College Counseling

 Preparation for specialized practice in counseling includes four unique courses important for particular specializations and a 600 hour internship in a setting appropriate for the specialization chosen.

 The College Counseling specialization prepares counselors to work as counselors in positions in institutions of higher education including technical colleges, community colleges, four-year colleges, and universities.
-Counselors are employed in higher education institutions in a number of offices including counseling centers, career centers, offices for disabled student services, international student offices, and programs for special populations of students including minority students, more mature students returning to college, women students, or student athletes.
-Individuals who wish to work as student services administrators, rather than counselors, in colleges or universities should consider the ODU master's degree program in higher education described at http://education.odu.edu/elc/academics/highered/msed/higher_education_msed.shtml.
+Counselors are employed in higher education institutions in a number of offices including counseling centers, career centers, offices for services for students with disabilities, international student offices, and programs for special populations of students including minority students, more mature students returning to college, women students, or student athletes.
+Individuals who wish to work as student services administrators, rather than counselors, in colleges or universities should consider the ODU master's degree program in higher education described at http://education.odu.edu/efl/academics/highered/msed/higher_education_msed.shtml.